-The Company's financial debt contains customary conditions for contracts of this nature.
-With respect to a significant portion of it (totaling 9,679, including accrued interest (long-term and short-term debt) as of June 30, 2011), the Company has agreed, among other things and subject to certain exceptions, not to establish liens or charges on assets.
-Additionally, approximately 10.6% of the financial debt as of June 30, 2011 is subject to financial covenants related to the leverage ratio and debt service coverage of the Company.
+The Company's financial debt, which totaled 9,640, including accrued interest (for long-term and short-term debt), as of September 30, 2011, contains customary conditions for contracts of this nature.
+With respect to a significant portion of it, the Company has agreed, among other things and subject to certain exceptions, not to establish liens or charges on assets.
+Additionally, approximately 10.9% of the financial debt as of September 30, 2011 is subject to financial covenants related to the leverage ratio and debt service coverage of the Company.